This document focus in providing a comprehensive overview of the data collected in the survey.

 Code

-Source: Created by the author.
-Based on data visualization found in Roenneberg et al. (2007).
+Source: Created by the author, based on a data visualization from Roenneberg et al. (2007, fig. 4).

-Figure C.40: Distribution of European chronotypes by age, as shown in Roenneberg et al. (2007) (for comparison).
+Figure C.42: Distribution of European chronotypes by age, as shown in Roenneberg et al. (2007), for comparison.

-Source: Created by the author.
-Based on data visualization found in Roenneberg et al. (2019).
+[Source: Created by the author, based on a data visualization from Roenneberg et al. (2019, fig. 1, right part).{.legend}

-Figure C.43: Distribution of European chronotypes, as shown in Roenneberg et al. (2019) (for comparison).
+Figure C.44: Distribution of European chronotypes, as shown in Roenneberg et al. (2019) (for comparison).

 Instituto Brasileiro de Geografia e Estatística. (n.d.).
 Tabela 6579: População residente estimada [Table].
 SIDRA.
 Retrieved November 16, 2023, from https://sidra.ibge.gov.br/Tabela/3939